1kmHQ/Book/06-zone-blueprint.md

 **Growth**: Identify opportunities.
 Spread word of mouth.
 Bring in new providers and customers.
 Expand thoughtfully.

 **Representation**: Be the face of 1km in the community.
 Not a brand ambassador.
-A person who stands behind the platform.
+A peer who stands behind the platform.

+### How They're Selected

+Zone admins emerge, not get hired.
+The process:

+1. **Track performance**: After 3-6 months of operation, identify consistently top performers — not just rides, but ratings, reliability, zero disputes, peer respect

+2. **Observe leadership**: Some top drivers naturally help others.
+They answer questions, mentor newbies, mediate small conflicts.
+These are admin candidates.

+3. **Invite, don't appoint**: The best candidates are asked if they're interested.
+They choose to take on the role.

+4. **Trial period**: Start with small responsibilities.
+If it works, expand.
+If not, they stay as top drivers — no shame, no demotion.

+### How They're Compensated

+Zone admins earn from multiple sources:

+- **Their own rides**: They keep driving, keep earning from fares
+- **Zone performance bonus**: Monthly incentive tied to zone health metrics (rides completed, provider retention, customer satisfaction)
+- **Onboarding bonus**: Small payment for each provider they successfully bring on who completes their first 10 rides
+- **Problem resolution bonus**: Incentive for disputes resolved without escalation

+Total additional income: ₹4,000-8,000/month on top of driving earnings.
+Enough to be meaningful, not so much that it becomes a desk job.

 ### Who They Are

-Zone admins are selected, not hired.
-They typically have:
+Zone admins typically have:
+- 6+ months on the platform with top-tier performance
 - Deep roots in the community (5+ years presence)
-- Existing respect and reputation
+- Existing respect among other drivers
-- Understanding of local transport/logistics
-- Communication skills (local language fluency)
+- Natural leadership — people already ask them for advice
 - Basic digital literacy
 - Integrity that's visible and verifiable

-They might be:
-- Former drivers who've shown leadership
-- Local business owners who understand logistics
-- Community organisers with coordination experience
-- Retired professionals returning to their hometown

-They're compensated fairly — a mix of base and performance — but compensation isn't the main draw.
-The draw is **meaningful work in their own community**.
+They're **not** hired from outside.
+They're not management professionals.
+They're drivers who proved themselves and stepped up.

 ---